ansonl/ansonl.github.io/_maps/3-specifications.md

 **Logarithmic Scale (incl: Square Root `sqrt`):** exagerrates elevation differences in flat locations while smoothing out the pointyness of extreme elevations.
 Elevation detail is enhanced across the entire map at the cost of decreased accuracy.

 ## Model Filename Chart

+The map model style can be decoded and sorted by the filename.

 ```
 REGION-ESCALING-EXTRUDER-STYLE-REVISION-POSTPROCESS-PIECE##.3mf